 Glistening Japanese rice cooked in a traditional donabe (black clay pot)–this was simple yet incredibly satisfying

 The daily breakfast spread changes according to available seasonal ingredients but you’ll consistently get a large pot of Shunsai Imari’s signature donabe rice every morning!

 Shunsai Imari is hidden in the backstreets of Kyoto’s Nishiki Market

-Shunsai Imari’s daily breakfast spread changes according to available seasonal ingredients but you’ll consistently get a large pot of the restaurant’s signature donabe rice every morning.
+Shunsai Imari’s daily breakfast spread changes according to available seasonal ingredients.
+That being said, you will consistent get a large pot of the restaurant’s signature donabe rice every morning!
 When we visited, we enjoyed a shimeji mushroom salad with a thick slice of egg omelet, miso soup, grilled tuna, and assorted pickles.
-This is on top of 3+ bowls of steaming hot rice each!
+This is on top of 3+ bowls of steaming hot rice each.

 Shunsai Imari Address // 108 Nishi-rokkakucho, Nakagyo-ku, Kyoto (5 minute walk from Karasuma Station) Tel // +81 75-231-1354 Website // www.kyoto-imari.com

 When visiting Hangzhou, there is nothing more iconic than seeing West Lake 西湖, once home to many of China’s most notable literary figures.
 Which is why on my recent trip I was thrilled to not only enjoy a sunny boat ride across West Lake but also discover a hidden culinary gem in the area.
 Tucked away in the West Lake State Guest House 西湖国宾馆, past the elegant Jiangnan-style rock gardens and zigzagging corridors is Zi Wei Hall 紫薇厅.